azzinogueira-marina/azzinogueira-marina/README.md

-# Hi! 👋 I'm Marina!
+# Hi! 👋🏽 I'm Marina, but you can call me Mazzi!

-### A front end developer, full stack student and programming instructor from Brazil 🖥️ 🇧🇷
+### A full stack web developer and programming instructor from Brazil 🖥️ 🇧🇷

 ###### I'm also a film producer 🎥 and a passionate about nature 🌿 and outdoor activities ⛺